SoftwareAG/c8y-docs/content/microservice-sdk/rest-bundle/microservice-development.md

 ### Settings

 The microservice settings are available to microservice users through the authorized bootstrap or service user.
-When using the bootstrap user, all settings are always loaded for microservice owner.
+When using the bootstrap user, all settings are always loaded for the microservice owner.
 The settings are stored in Cumulocity as tenant options, where category is by default `contextPath` or `applicationName` when context path is not defined.

 Request: